-Student Eligibility: Any currently enrolled PSYCAP student maintaining a minimum of 3.0 cumulatively and for every quarter of coursework, who have no outstanding coursework from previous quarters

-Funding Eligibility: Training, workshop, professional association dues, up to \$50/student throughout duration of program
+Student Eligibility: Any currently enrolled PSYCAP student maintaining a minimum of 3.0 cumulatively and for every quarter of coursework, who have no outstanding coursework from previous quarters Funding Eligibility: Training, workshop, text relevant to your learning in the program, professional association dues, up to \$50/student throughout the duration of program.
+The funding is not intended for required textbooks.
+Requests for required textbooks will not be considered eligible for this funding.